 What to book ahead for Rome in February

 - Dinner on Valentine’s Day.
-While February is generally quiet, couples don’t miss to celebarate Valentine’s Day.
+While February is generally quiet, couples don’t miss to celebrate Valentine’s Day.
 If you are planning a romantic dinner, reserve a spot in your favorite restaurant beforehand to avoid finding it fully booked.

 - Weekend dinner.
 Even though there are fewer tourists, never forget that Romans love to eat out.
-If there is a specific restaurant you want to dine at or if you are planning a meal out on the weekend, especially in the city center, prior reservation is your best bet to secure a spot.
-You don’t need to book too much in advance, but I recommend at least a couple of days in before in popular areas like Trastevere.
+If there is a specific restaurant you want to dine at or if you are planning a meal out on the weekend, especially in the city center, a prior reservation is your best bet to secure a spot.
+You don’t need to book too much in advance, but I recommend at least a couple of days before in popular areas like Trastevere.

 - Hotels.
 Hotels always need to be booked in advance.
 February is quiet and Rome has a huge offer of accommodation so you don’t need to book months ahead.